solodyagin/jqreload/README.md

 ```

 ## Examples
-An example of updating a table with data obtained in json format: [Example](https://solodyagin.github.io/jquery.reload/)
+An example of updating a table with data obtained in json format: [Example 1](https://solodyagin.github.io/jquery.reload/)